costafacchini/geometric_shapes/README.md

   - [] position of the circle that is in the lowest position
   - [] position of the circle that is in the leftmost position
   - [] position of the circle that is in the rightmost position
-- [] Returns 200 OK with the square data and circle metrics;
+- [] Returns 200 OK with the frame data and circle metrics;

 DELETE /circles/:id
 - [] Removes a circle;
 - [] Returns 204 No Content on success or 404 Not Found on error;

 DELETE /frames/:id
-- [] Removes a square only if there are no associated circles;
+- [] Removes a frame only if there are no associated circles;
 - [] Returns 204 No Content on success or 422 Unprocessable Entity on error;

 ## Setup Ruby (only if you have not installed)